 A coworker surprises the team with a box of doughnuts, each covered in sugary icing, sprinkles, and candies and filled with jelly, chocolate or pudding.
 A birthday party is never complete until a cake is presented with layers of sugary frosting at least two inches thick.
 The child having a tantrum in the store can easily be pacified with the promise of a piece of candy or a cookie.

+Many of us love to indulge in sugary goodness—as is demonstrated in the examples above—but is there a danger of becoming addicted?
 Sugar addiction begins when you crave anything that contains the sweetness of this ingredient, and it has a powerful impact on the reward centers of the brain.
 When you eat foods that contain a lot of sugar, a large amount of dopamine is released in an area of the brain called the Nucleus Accumbens.
 When sugary foods are eaten often and in large amounts, the dopamine receptors begin to “down-regulate,” and there are fewer receptors for the dopamine.
 What this means is the next time these foods are eaten, their effect is weakened.
 More junk food is needed the next time you eat in order to reach the same level of reward.

-Signs of Addiction to Sugar
+Signs of Sugar Addiction

-Dangers of Too Much Sugar
+What Are the Dangers of Eating Too Much Sugar?

 Nutrient Imbalance or Deficiency

 - Interferes with absorption of calcium and protein

 - Suppression of immune system